johnangrs/johnangrs.github.io/section_2_head.md

 nav_order: 3
 ---

-In the next 7 months, we will cover
+In the next 7 months, we will cover more elements of CS183b: How to Start a Startup including:

-1. More elements of CS183b: How to Start a Startup
+1. How to think about growth
+2. How to build products that people love
+3. How to raise money
+4. Etc...

 More content to come.
 Stay tuned!